pillowmath/Rating-Estimator/README.md

 * quality_plus_noise_simulation.py applies the average and the rating estimator to simulated rating data from a "quality plus noise" model and outputs a plot comparing the two results.

+* quality_plus_noise_simu_structured_missingness.py applies the average and the rating estimator to simulated rating data from a "quality plus noise" model with various choices of structured missingness in the data and outputs a plot comparing the two results.

 ## Reference
 If you found this code helpful, please cite my paper introducing the rating estimator: